James

 For Jesus, the political and religious options of first century Judaism were polarized between the passivity of the Essenes and the activism of the Zealots.
 The middle ground consisted of a socially conformed and conservative hierarchy of Sadducees and Pharisees.
 In the face of this fraudulent worldly wisdom, Christ brought the wise rule of God.
 Rather than a rule of power, Christ brought a rule of purity and goodness; he offered the reign of peace.

-The political and religious structures of our society cry out for the wise rule of God, of peace found in the harvest of righteousness.
+The political and religious structures within our society cry out for the wise rule of God, of peace found in the harvest of righteousness realized through the wisdom of the gospel.

 Discussion